-Rohit Chokhani is a Jessie Richardson Theatre Award-winning arts curator, as well as a director and cultural leader.
-Currently, he is the Artistic Director for Diwali in B.C.
-Rohit was awarded the prestigious 'Vancouver Now Representation and Inclusion Award' in 2018.
-He is also the recipient of the Jessie Richardson Theatre Award in the Large Theatre Category for 'Significant Artistic Achievement' (2017) and recipient of the Shiamak Vancouver Community Award (by Bollywood star choreographer Shiamak Davar) in recognition of outstanding achievement in the field of Entertainment and Theatre Arts (2017).
+Rohit Chokhani is a Jessie Richardson Theatre Award-winning arts curator, producer, director, and cultural leader.
+Rohit was awarded the prestigious Vancouver NOW Representation and Inclusion Award in 2018.
+He is also the recipient of the Jessie Richardson Theatre Award in the Large Theatre Category for Significant Artistic Achievement (2017) and the recipient of the Shiamak Vancouver Community Award (by Bollywood star/choreographer Shiamak Davar) in recognition of outstanding achievement in the field of Entertainment and Theatre Arts (2017).

 Dream Come True

 A recent co-creator and co-director of Bard on the Beach’s All’s Well That Ends Well, Rohit Chokhani is the first South Asian of Indian descent to direct at Bard, Western Canada’s largest not-for-profit, professional Shakespeare Festival.
 This critically acclaimed production was voted as one of the best shows in Vancouver for 2019.
 Its entire 6 weeks run sold out with audiences raving the production.